On partial information retrieval: the unconstrained 100 prisoner problem: Set-up

 \subsection{Definitions}

-The problem we shall consider in this paper is a simple, yet broad generalization of the classical PSG and can be stated as follows: \begin{quote} What is the optimal strategy for (at least) $w\le n$ prisoners to find their key opening $a\le N$ boxes, knowing that the keys have been distributed uniformly randomly inside the boxes and each box can contain at most one key? \end{quote} In this paper, the number of boxes $N$ is always bounded from below by $n$.
-Specifically, we will mostly consider the case $N=n$, leaving the variant $n<N$ for the second part of section \ref{sec:4}.
-Note that if $w<n$ a distinction must be made between the P-function for an \emph{exact} and a \emph{minimum} number of winners in $a$ attempts, indicated by $P(a,w)$ and $P^{\rm min}(a,w)$ respectively.
-Since $P(a,w)$ is a probability measure for any fixed $a$, it follows that
+The problem we shall consider in this paper is a simple, yet broad generalization of the classical PSG and can be stated as follows: \begin{quote} What is the optimal strategy for (at least) $w\le n$ prisoners to find their key by opening $a\le N$ boxes, knowing that the keys have been distributed uniformly randomly inside the boxes and each box can contain at most one key? \end{quote} In this paper, we assume there are at least as many boxes as players, $n\le N$.
+We will mostly consider the case $N=n$, leaving the variant $n<N$ for the second part of section \ref{sec:4}.
+Note that if $w<n$, a distinction must be made between the probabilities for an \emph{exact} and a \emph{minimum} number of winners in $a$ attempts (P-functions), indicated by $P(a,w)$ and $P^{\rm min}(a,w)$ respectively.
+It is easy to see also that $P^{\rm min}(a,N)=P(a,N)$, since $N$ is the upper bound on the number of winners.